-Device Approvals are a key component of the SSO Connect Cloud platform.
-They can be performed by users, admins, or automatically using Keeper Commander or Azure function.
+Device Approvals are a required component of the SSO Connect Cloud platform.
+Approvals can be performed by users, admins, or automatically using the Keeper Automator service.

 For customers who authenticate with Keeper SSO Connect Cloud, device approval performs a key transfer, in which the user's encrypted data key is delivered to the device, which is then decrypted locally using their elliptic curve private key.